 What makes a resilient champion?

 COVID-19 is wreaking havoc with Olympic and world championship plans, leaving many athletes in limbo, at a loss about what to do, feeling despondent and demotivated and, for many, they are now in financial hardship and wondering if it is worth keeping going.
-I'm reaching out to all of the athletes who I have been helping in small ways with achieving their sporting dreams.
+I'm reaching out to all the athletes who I have been helping in small ways with achieving their sporting dreams.
 Here is a positive message for you.

-True champions are first and foremost, extremely resilient creatures.
+True champions are foremost extremely resilient creatures.

 Resilience: it enables us to develop mechanisms for protection against experiences which could be overwhelming, it helps us to maintain balance in our lives during difficult or stressful periods, and can also protect us from the development of some mental health difficulties and issues.